 There’s another problem that comes with high-cardinality as well; originally we had a single number that gave us the number of cars that had passed by, but now if we want to know how many cars have gone by, we have to add 10 values together, so it’s a little more work.
 That’s a perfectly acceptable exchange for us here, but it’s something we have to be conscious of as we add dimensions to our data – the more cardinality we have, the more work we have to do to get answers to less specific questions.
 For example, a business measuring service KPIs might add a dimension to allow them to break down key metrics by customer, but breaking those same metrics down by individual users would not give enough additional benefit in comparison to the explosion in cardinality it would cause.

-Explain Chronosphere like I’m five
+Explain the Chronosphere benefits like I’m five

 Chronosphere is the only observability platform that puts you back in control by taming rampant data growth and cloud-native complexity, delivering increased business confidence.
 From engineering organizations at startups to well-known global brands in the Fortune 500, companies around the world trust Chronosphere to help them operate scalable, highly available, and resilient applications.